 Label, Label, Label

-"This bin is great for categorizing snacks, breakfast, grains, and more.
-We love a simple bin that makes everything really accessible.
-You can also use a dry erase marker and label straight on the bin, which can easily be cleaned off if you change your ingredients or snacks in different seasons.
+"This bin is great for categorizing snacks, breakfast, grains, and more," Robin says.
+"We love a simple bin that makes everything really accessible."
+You can also use a dry erase marker to label straight on the bin, which can easily be cleaned off if you change your ingredients or snacks in different seasons.

 Ditch Bulky Packaging

 Not only will your attractive pantry be easier to access, but ditching the cardboard boxes will also give you a better visual idea of which foods and ingredients are in need of a restock.

 Use Every Corner